Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Evaluation

 \subsection{Security evaluation}

-is secure by design and construction.
-As a sanity check, we empirically evaluated the security of {\sys}'s implementation using a powerful {\nsc} attack.
+\update{{\sys} is secure by design, as supported by a formal model and proof in \S\ref{sec:formal-model}.} Nevertheless, as a sanity check and to validate our prototype implementation, we also empirically evaluated the security of {\sys}'s implementation using a powerful {\nsc} attack.
 We streamed 4 videos from a single video cluster 40 times each, and collected the precise timestamps and sizes of packets transmitted in both directions using tcpdump at the video client.
 Thus, we grant the attacker direct access to the victim's traffic shape, which makes the attack more powerful than one launched by a colocated tenant.
 (However, as described in \S\ref{sec:attack}, the attack is effective even when launched by a colocated tenant when \sys\ is not used.)

-We trained a multi-feature CNN classifier using the timeseries of inter-packet intervals and sizes of packets in both directions between client and the server as the features.
-Each timeseries is labeled with the corresponding video id.
-The classifier architecture is similar to that used by Schuster \etal\cite[\S7.2]{beautyburst}, with the difference that we used a dropout of 0.1 between the model's hidden layers and 64 epochs for training.
+\update{For {\sys},} we trained a multi-feature CNN classifier using timeseries labeled with the video id and comprising of inter-packet intervals and sizes of packets in both directions between client and the server as the features. \update{For the baseline, we trained the same classifier with just a single feature---the timeseries of inter-packet intervals in server's response packets.} The classifier architecture is similar to that used by Schuster \etal\cite[\S7.2]{beautyburst}, except we used a dropout of 0.1 between the model's hidden layers and 64 epochs for training.

-During classification, the classifier generates the probability of each label value for a given sample.
-For all samples in the dataset, the probabilities are nearly equal for all labels (25\% for each of the 4 label values corresponding to the 4 videos), implying that the classifier's prediction is no better than a random guess.
-In contrast, when the same classifier was trained on a single feature---the timeseries of inter-packet intervals in server's response packets---in the {\em unprotected baseline} traffic, it predicted the correct label for each sample with more than 99\% probability.
-We repeated the experiment with other video clusters and obtained similar results.
+During classification, the classifier generates the probability of each label value for a given sample. \update{ In the baseline, the classification probability is more than 99\% for each label.
+In {\sys}, it is close to 25\%, \ie the classifier's prediction of a video's label is no better than a random guess.} We repeated the experiment with other video clusters and obtained similar results.
 Thus, we confirm empirically that, as expected, {\sys} eliminates leaks through timing, sizes, and count of packets.